PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 };
 ```

-Explain middleware.
+In the code above, we deduct one credit and set the user and summary relation.

-In the code above we deduct one credit, and set the user and summary relation.
+Before testing it out, we have to enable it inside our route.

-Before we can test it out we have to enable it inside of our route.
+You can learn more about Strapi's routes [here](https://docs.strapi.io/dev-docs/backend-customization/routes).

-Navigate to `backend/src/api/summary/routes/summary.js` file and update with the following.
+Navigate to the `backend/src/api/summary/routes/summary.js` file and update with the following.

 ```js
 "use strict";